 On the other hand, Romania's Easter egg traditions and folk costumes bear some similarities to those of nearby countries.
-Folk costumes are not entirely just for celebrations; while most of the residents of cities dress in current Western style, many in rural areas still wear traditional dress.
+Folk costumes are not entirely just for celebrations; while most of the residents of cities dress in modern-day Western attire, many in rural areas still wear traditional dress.

 An overview of some of the aspects of Romanian culture such as Romania's flag, its ancient history, and folk art will show you how unique this country is.
 You'll get ideas for souvenirs you might find when you visit Romania and learn about other aspects of Romania that you'll encounter on your visit.

 The flag of Romania is tricolor with three wide vertical stripes of blue, yellow, and red.
 The stripes stand for Moldova and Walachia, which joined to form Romania in 1859.
 Romania has had several flag designs; this most current one was adopted in December 1989 after the fall of Romania's communist government.